-The cry comes from Germany, England, and other European countries that the masses are over-educated and unfitted for anything but the professional life.
-If education were Mental Training, this condition could never occur.
+The cry comes from Germany, England, and other European countries that the masses are overeducated and unfitted for anything but the professional life.
+If education were mental training, this condition could never occur.
 They could not have the mind in "too perfect" a condition, just as it is impossible to have the body "too healthy."
-A man able to show he had spent these years in Mental Training, would be valuable in any line of life, and no matter what his duties, he would do them better A because of his training.

-For the future of education there are many hopeful signs in the first rays of dawn of mental training that already warm and color the horizon.
+A man able to show he had spent these years in mental training, would be valuable in any line of life, and no matter what his duties,-be they humble or great,-he would do them better because of his training.
+For the future of education there are many hopeful signs in the first rays of dawn of mental training, that already warm and color the horizon.
 The kindergarten teachings and methods of Froebel, with his wondrous insight into the child mind, and the splendid work of the past few years, is already bearing rich fruit.
 It seems almost impossible to conceive of any higher educational method for the youngest children than the pure educational theory of Froebel.
 Occasional failures come from an incomplete grasp of his theory, and from the danger of making the exercises merely arbitrary and mechanical, but these are only slight and incidental, not essential.
-Color work, according to the Prang system, in the primary classes, is another step in the right direction; the extension of drawing is another; manual training another; the growing scientific spirit of education, the passing away of examinations, the broadening of options in studies in our colleges, and the growing, live, liberal spirit of education are all hopeful, and great steps in advance.
+Colorwork, according to the Prang system, in the primary classes, is another step in the right direction; the extension of drawing is another; manual training another; the growing scientific spirit of education, the passing away of examinations, the broadening of options in studies in our colleges, and the growing, live, liberal spirit of education are all hopeful, and great steps in advance.
 Many others might be noted if space permitted.
 Wonderful progress is made in the first year of the child at school, but the progress weakens thereafter, and is not proportionate.
-Our psychologic discovery, as shown in recent experimental psychology, is far in advance of our educational methods; but every psychologic truth should be translated into the vernacular of our everyday educational activity.
+Our psychologic discovery, as shown in recent experimental psychology, is far in advance of our educational methods; but every psychologic truth should be translated into the vernacular of educational activity.

-Mental Training should step in where kindergarten ends.
-It is not intended to substitute Mental Training altogether for education, but the modification it would make in the list of studies, and the methods and the term or service, would so materially change our education, that it would be practically a revolution in a very few years.
+Mental training should step in where kindergarten ends.
+It is not intended to substitute mental training altogether for education, but the modification it would make in the list of studies, and the methods and the term of service, would so materially change our education, that it would be practically a revolution in a very few years.
 Copernicus said of the system of astronomy in vogue in his time, that its very complexity proved its falsity.
 So we can say of our system of education.
 A radical reform must work slowly, and cannot always begin at the bottom, but it should have recognition of its need there.
-One thing I would suggest is, that we have a Chair of Mental
+One thing I would suggest is, that we have a Chair of Mental Training in our colleges, entirely distinct from the Chair of Psychology, so well and ably filled in our universities.
+The duty of such a professor would be to take charge of some such course as here suggested; a course to take, say, four years, and to cover constant conversations and exercises on training the senses, memory, reading, observation, conversation, the study of nature, illustration, imagination, questioning, words, analysis, law, analogy, etc., etc.